 Cersei: What is with the men on this show, BEND THE KNEE

 Now this is a dragon.
-I don’t understand much of what makes up creating a real-looking dragon for television, but this is exactly what I always hoped was possible.
+I don’t understand what it takes to create a real-looking dragon for television, but this is exactly what I always hoped was possible.
 Drogon’s team of super smart designers and engineers should get an award for their amazing work on this.
 No Pete’s Dragon for me, no sir – give me a giant beast of burden with teeth the size of my legs and the ability to kill 100 men in one quick sec.
 Much obliged.

 JORAH THE FANBOY IS BACK and hey-o, what’s with all the tension?
 You could hear the quotation marks around Dany’s use of the word “friend,” and then that reunion hug was kind of totally intimate.
 Jon Snow’s like WHAT, I’M NOT JEALOUS and Jorah’s all COOL, ME NEITHER.
 This should get interesting.
 Dare I wish for some kind of threesome?
 I guess I daren’t.

-Back to Bran, doing Bran stuff.
+Back to Bran doing Bran stuff.
 He sends his ravens beyond the wall to see how close the White Walkers are, and unsurprisingly THEY’RE LIKE FIVE FEET AWAY.
 Okay, they’re a bit farther out but not by much.
-I’m still on Team Bran Is The Night King but I guess we’ll see next season.
-He’s been so useless — why not send ravens with all the pertinent info to those who need it?
+Bran has just been so useless — why not send ravens with all the pertinent info to those who need it?
 Not just a cryptic “I need to speak with Jon.”
 SPILL YOUR SECRETS AND SAVE THE WORLD, BRAN.